rflechner/ScrapySharp/README.md

 # Getting started

-ScrapySharp has a Web Client able to simulate a real Web browser (handle referrer, cookies …)
+__ScrapySharp__ has a Web Client able to simulate a real Web browser (handle referrer, cookies …)

 Html parsing has to be as natural as possible.
 So I like to use CSS Selectors and Linq.

 This framework wraps HtmlAgilityPack.

+__ScrapySharp__ is not abble to emulate `javascript`, so scraping dynamic rendered web page is not easy as using selenium.

 ## Basic examples of CssSelect usages